jacobtomlinson/carte-noire/_posts/2020-05-27-sandpaper.md

 They are my parents, no?
 Everyone, gather round and watch me stumble.
 Watch me forget my lines and hold the wrong note.
 I will never be good enough, but the tension will make me better.
 Yes, yes, it will make me better, and I will use it.

-Dialectic, or masochistic?
-Exhausting, or exhilarating?
-Futile, or fundamental?
+Dialectic or masochistic?
+Exhausting or exhilarating?
+Futile or fundamental?

 Follow me, and I will find clarity.
 Rub against me, like you were sandpaper, and I will find layers.
 I will evolve and grow, I will yell, I will cry and I will understand.